Reynaldo Martinez

 Your generous donations help provide grants and opportunities for teachers.
 Together, we can enhance their skills, inspire classrooms, and improve teaching practices, ultimately benefiting students.
 Join us in making a difference today!

 An accomplished education leader with over 25 years of experience, Mr. Adams has demonstrated expertise in school administration, instructional improvement, and fostering positive school cultures.
-As a principal in the Clark County School District since 2006, he has enhanced instructional practices, guided school-wide mission development,
+As a principal in the Clark County School District since 2006, he has enhanced instructional practices, guided school-wide mission development, and implemented initiatives like Leader in Me to promote leadership and social-emotional growth among students and staff.

-His tenure includes managing large budgets, improving language acquisition for second-language learners, and streamlining teacher performance evaluations aligned with Nevada standards.
 Recognized for fostering professional development and building community engagement, they were honored as the 2011 Administrator of the Year by the Clark County School Librarians Association and featured in Eric Jensen’s Teaching With Poverty in Mind video series.

 With a Master’s degree in Educational Leadership and a Bachelor’s in Elementary Education from the University of Nevada, Las Vegas, they also hold certifications from the Howard University Executive Leadership Academy and the Public Education Foundation Executive Leadership Cohort.
 Currently contributing to the UNLV Mentorship Program, they bring a passion for driving academic excellence and inspiring school communities.